lukensmall/pkg_ping/README.md

 pledge() is updated throughout, while because of how unveil() is designed, creates all of the unveil() limits up front and immediately takes away the possibility to unveil() any further.

-It automatically discovers whether you are running a release or -current
+It automatically discovers whether you are running a release vs a current or beta snapshot!

 This program should work on OpenBSD versions 6.4+ (Up to 6.6-beta as of this writing) and won't compile for earlier versions.